This company is not yet accredited. To learn more, see reviews below or submit your own.

 I never used the phone or gave the number out.
 I don't feel that I should have to pay a almost $900.00 cell phone bill.
 I have always had my original cell phone with NEXTEL for more than 15 years.
 I believe someone at the kiosk continued to use the cell phone or they resold the phone to another customer activated.

-Simply Wireless Company Profile
+Simply Wireless Company Information

 - Company Name: